 Exorcism occasionally goes for the gut.
 DMDS, from the St. Croix Sensory, may or may not make a return this year.
 Redolent of corpse, the scent has caused patrons to vomit in the past.
 “We don’t necessarily want that,” Vollmer says.

 If they do use DMDS, they’ll likely spray it on fabrics, rather than pumping it out.
 “That makes it feel a little bit more organic, too, because as you walk around, you’ll be like, ‘Oh, there’s a smell coming from that thing,’ rather than, ‘This entire room smells.’”

 From the beginning, the Haunted Basement has eschewed rote scares for the “art of horror”: those odd details that enthrall the thoughtful, as in a high-intensity art exhibit.
 When I went, my two friends seemed more interested in the 30-minute gauntlet, dodging arm-grabbers, readily scaring but never trilling the safe-word, “uncle.”
 Even they said it felt, at times, more like a house of themes than a house of screams.

-To take the 90-minute crawl means to pursue a trail of crumbs.
-It means to turn over the cracked egg that a vulture-cretin has handed you, to find the soft, sticky spot.
-It’s to participate in something strangely enriching.
+To take the 90-minute crawl means to pursue a trail of dubious crumbs.
+To turn over the cracked egg that a vulture-cretin has handed you, to find the soft, sticky spot.

 And if Vollmer’s right, that horror serves as therapeutic commentary (for example: how zombie-movie motifs have morphed along with social anxieties, from hive-mind communism to dead-eyed capitalism), then the Haunted Basement sinks its fangs into issues many of us may otherwise explore only subconsciously.